 The natural transmission route(s) for Bungowannah virus and APPV are unclear.
 In New South Wales, Australia, Bungowannah virus outbreak that occurred in 2003, clinical cases were first observed in a single production module on the index farm; however, after 4-6 weeks, disease was detected in other modules on the same farm and on another farm 60km away.
 After the initial outbreak subsided in late 2004, Bungowannah virus remained endemic on both farm complexes.
-The virus was later eradicated from the first farm.
-Eradication efforts on the second farm were not successful, and it was suspected that the virus was re-introduced through aerosols generated during decontamination of an infected site located 0.5-1.5 km from the virus-free sites.
-The outbreak likely ended when naïve pigs were no longer available.
-The absence suggested that the virus may have been introduced as a vaccine contaminant.
+The virus was later eradicated from the first farm.16 Eradication efforts on the second farm were not successful, and it was suspected that the virus was re-introduced through aerosols generated during decontamination of an infected module located 0.5-1.5 km from the virus-free modules.16 The outbreak likely ended when naïve pigs were no longer available.^{12,16} As cited in Kirkland et al., it has been suggested that the virus may have been introduced as a vaccine contaminant.16

-Experimentally, fetuses have been infected with both Bungowannah virus and APPV through direct inoculation in utero. ^{13,19} In one study, post-natal pigs intranasally inoculated with Bungowannah virus showed few clinical signs, although viremia was detected and virus secretion occurred (mostly in oropharyngeal fluids, but also in nasal secretions, and less frequently in conjunctival secretions and feces).
-16 Experimentally, the infectious dose for intranasal inoculation was found to be 1.6-3.2log10 TCID50.
-16 In another study, at the time of amniotic vesicle inoculation with APPV, sows were also simultaneously inoculated with intravenously and intravenously; however, none developed clinical signs, and neither viremia nor virus was detected via RT-PCR.
-19
+Experimentally, fetuses have been infected with both Bungowannah virus and APPV through direct inoculation in utero.^{13,20} In one study, post-natal pigs intranasally inoculated with Bungowannah virus showed few clinical signs, although viremia was detected and virus secretion occurred (mostly in oropharyngeal fluids, but also in nasal secretions, and less frequently in conjunctival secretions and feces).17 Experimentally, the infectious dose for intranasal inoculation was found to be 1.6-3.2log10 TCID50.17 In another study, at the time of amniotic vesicle inoculation with APPV, sows were simultaneously inoculated with APPV intravenously and intravenously; however, none developed clinical signs, and neither viremia nor virus was detected via RT-PCR.20